cloudControl/documentation/Guides/Python/Pyramid.md

 ### Dependency declaration with Pip
-'requirements.txt' lists our dependency requirements.
+`requirements.txt` lists our dependency requirements.
 The file should always be saved in the project's root directory.
 In our case, this Pyramid app is simple enough to have only one requirement: Pyramid!

 ~~~pip